WenjieWu-Sci/FLArE/README.md

 |/histo/saveEvd      | if `true` save spatial distribution of energy deposition, `false` in default to save space|
 |/histo/circleFit    | if `true` run circle fitting and save information in output, `false` in default to save space|
 |/histo/addDiffusion | if `toy` diffuse energy, if `single` diffuse single electron, `false` in default without diffusion|

 ## Run simulation of leptons
 There are six `.mac` macros in `macros` directory: LAr_e-.mac, LAr_mu-.mac, LAr_tau-.mac, LKr_e-.mac, LKr_mu-.mac, LKr_tau-.mac.
 As denoted by the name, they're used to simulate e-/mu-/tau- leptons in a LAr or LKr detector.
 To run a simulation, just do `./FLArE macros/LAr_e-.mac`.
 If you want to modify the lepton energy you intend to simulate, modify the parameters inside the mac scripts.

+## How to save an event display with high resolution using the DAWN Event Display
+There is [this tutorial](https://conferences.fnal.gov/g4tutorial/g4cd/Documentation/Visualization/G4DAWNTutorial/G4DAWNTutorial.html) for use at the October 2003 Fermilab Geant4 Tutorial.
+* Add `/vis/open DAWNFILE` to the mac file, after running a pass of simulation you'll find a ".prim" files suitable for viewing in DAWN.
+* Run `~/dune_data/app/dawn_3_91a/dawn -d filename.prim`, and it will generate a high resolution picture with the format of EPS.

 ## Submit grid jobs on DUNEGPVMs